CalineB/Training/README.md

 ### 7 - Use "truffle test" (in your terminal to run Moch and Chai testing suite)

-Run the app with ' npx nodemon '
+ run the app with ' npx nodemon '

  _ You can try "truffle console" (in your terminal), to test the development with :